Swim tracking guide

 How PB Pathway helps

-PB Pathway is designed to help parents see the path from a logged result to a clear next target.
+PB Pathway is designed to show the path from a logged result to a clear next target.
 Standards Pathway can show how close a swimmer is to County, Regional and National style targets where standards with clear source details are available in the app.

 PB Pathway is independent and does not imply endorsement by any swimming governing body.
-Parents should always check official meet conditions before entering a competition.
+Always check the competition information before entering a meet.

 FAQ